gramalingam/onnx/docs/proposals/GroupedMatMulOpProposal.md

 > Given a batch of `M` token vectors and a set of `num_groups` expert weight matrices, multiply each token by one or more expert matrices chosen per-token by a router.
 Optionally, combine the `k` per-expert results with learned combine weights.

-This pattern — often called **grouped matrix multiplication** or **grouped GEMM** — cannot be expressed efficiently using existing standard ONNX operators:
+This pattern — often called **grouped matrix multiplication** or **grouped GEMM** — can be expressed using existing standard ONNX operators, but a straightforward (unfused) implementation will be very inefficient and impractical.

 * The natural decomposition (`Gather` weights → `Expand` tokens → batched `MatMul`) materialises a full `[M×k, K, N]` weight slice and an `[M×k, K]` copy of tokens.
 For real MoE layers these tensors are gigabytes in size, making the decomposition impractical.
-* A fused grouped-GEMM kernel processes each expert weight matrix once regardless of the number of tokens that select it, and reuses each token row across its `k` experts without copying.
+* A fused grouped-GEMM kernel, on the other hand, processes each expert weight matrix once regardless of the number of tokens that select it, and reuses each token row across its `k` experts without copying.
 It can additionally fuse the `k`-way weighted sum (the "combine" step), avoiding a materialised `[M, k, N]` intermediate.
-* Without a standard op, every runtime must implement its own custom operator (ONNX Runtime `com.microsoft.GroupedMatMul`, PyTorch `torch.ops.higher_order.flex_attention`, etc.), making MoE models non-portable across ONNX-consuming runtimes.

-Adding `GroupedMatMul` to the ONNX standard closes this portability gap.
+Adding `GroupedMatMul` to the ONNX standard will enable a more compact and efficient representation of MoE models.

 ---